 Eat cotton candy, a Chocolate Éclair popsicle and buttered popcorn – These each have specific instructions.
 The cotton candy should be eaten while walking around my town carnival.
-The Chocolate Éclair popsicle should be ideally purchased from a Good Humor truck.
+The Chocolate Éclair popsicle should be ideally purchased from an ice cream truck.
 And the popcorn should be munched on while seeing a summer blockbuster in a movie theater.

 Listen to the following summer songs – “Hot Fun in the Summertime” by Sly and the Family Stone; “Grazing in the Grass” by Friends of Distinction or “Tighten Up” by Archie Bell and the Drells.
 These bring back walking barefoot on warm country roads in cut-off shorts and halter-tops.
 They bring back lying on beaches slathered in baby oil.
 They bring back sitting and laughing with friends at night on cool, summer lawns.

 Watch fireflies – As kids, we ran around capturing these insects in jars.
 We’d pierce the top and fill them with grass and sticks.
 We put them next to our beds at night and watch them light up.
 And we’d let them go in the morning.
 The strange thing was they looked like ordinary insects by day.
 You’d never know they possessed such powers of illumination.
 Fireflies remind me there’s something magical about summer evenings.